RavenWorks247/dns-traffic-replay/README.md

 # DNS Traffic Replay

-A set of Python tools to export DNS query rate patterns from Prometheus and replay them against a DNS server while preserving day‑of‑week and time‑of‑day characteristics.
+A set of Python tools to export DNS query rate patterns from Prometheus and replay them against a DNS server while preserving **exact day‑of‑week and time‑of‑day alignment**.
 Supports offline replay via compact JSON blueprints and direct on‑the‑fly replay from Prometheus.

 ---